Dewflio/vinf/README.md

 ```
 This opens the console application that does the searching.

-To run create the index we can use (as of the time of writing this):
+To create the index we can use (as of the time of writing this):
 ```
 python3 path_to_project/vinf_lucene_controller.py
 ```